State Apportionment with Multiple Entities

 What’s the big deal?
 States get all bent out of shape on nexus and income apportionment.
 We have a whole chapter on this nexus stuff, but let’s do a quick preview.
-Generally there are two types of nexus triggers, either economic or physical.
+Generally, there are two types of nexus triggers, either economic or physical.
 Economic refers to how much “business” is being conducted commonly based on revenue.
 Physical nexus is commonly viewed as “boots on ground,” such as people or contractors (payroll), furthering your interests or “bricks and mortar,” such as offices (property).
-What makes it slightly confusing is that most states attach a dollar amount to payroll and property so the mere existence doesn’t necessarily mean you trigger nexus unless it exceeds a dollar amount.
+What makes it slightly confusing is that most states attach a dollar amount to payroll and property; as such the mere existence doesn’t necessarily mean you trigger nexus unless it exceeds a dollar amount.

 Sidebar on Nexus: This is similar to driving under the influence (DUI).
 Let’s say your state has a 0.08% blood alcohol limit.
-You can still be considered driving under the influence even if you have less then 0.08%.
+You can still be considered driving under the influence even if you have less than 0.08%.
 However, if you are over 0.08% then the state automatically presumes you are driving under the influence no matter how well you walk the line or touch your nose.
 This is called a “bright line.”
-States may argue you have nexus even if you do not cross the bright line, but if you do cross the bright line then it is automatic.
+States may argue you have nexus even if you do not cross the bright line, but if you do cross the bright line then it is automatic without argument or anything else to support it.
 Does that help?

 If you trip the nexus wire, then the entity is on the hook for apportioning the taxable income among multiple states based on various formulas.
 One of the factors is naturally revenue, so if you trip nexus in two states, you have to source revenue to each state.
 Next, each owner now has an income tax obligation in multiple states and is required to file non-resident tax returns in each state outside of his or her resident state.
 This is unavoidable, but what is avoidable to some degree is the scrutiny.
 How’s that?